 Go to List management.

-Go the list menu of the list you want to schedule.
+Click next to the list you want to change.

 Select the start and end time, and the day when the list should be active.